pvtl/voyager-forms/README.md

 ## Form Hooks

-You may also wish to include custom logic and functionality after your form has been submitted.
+You may also wish to include custom logic and functionality after your form has been submitted (but before the submission has saved to the DB - eg. so that you can execute custom validation).
 This can be done with a __Form Hook__ Block - simply specify your controllers namespace'd path and the method you wish to call and the Voyager Forms module will automatically execute it upon submission.

 ---